-During the 2021-2022 financial year, LMW completed or continued a number of projects that contribute to maintaining and improving the robustness of the water treatment process and ensuring that water quality and safety is not compromised.
+During the 2022/2023 financial year, LMW completed or continued several projects that contribute to maintaining and improving the robustness of the water treatment process and ensuring that water quality and safety is not compromised.

-After a successful installation and commissioning of UV disinfection systems at Red Cliffs, Piangil, Koondrook and Murrabit WTPs in 2019-2020, LMW continues its endeavour to improve the robustness of the water supply systems.
-This includes continuing our project to retrofit the Mildura 7th Street, Mildura West, Robinvale, Swan Hill, and Kerang WTPs with UV disinfection systems.
+After a successful installation and commissioning of UV disinfection systems at Red Cliffs, Piangil, Koondrook, Kerang, Robinvale, Mildura West and Murrabit WTPs from 2019 onwards, LMW continues its endeavour to improve the robustness of the water supply systems.
+This includes completing our project to retrofit the Mildura 7th Street andSwan Hill WTPs with UV disinfection systems